Fuad2005/DataInformation_Final_Project/README.md

 ## Prerequisites

-Before you begin, make sure you have installed Python.
+Before you begin, make sure you have Python installed.

 ## ⚙ SETUP
 1. Create base dir for project